Cold water deadly to manatees

-The water temperatures, including in Charlotte Harbor, dipped Monday into the mid-60s and have stayed there, and that can lead to manatee deaths.
+The water temperatures dipped Monday into the mid-60s and have stayed there, and that can lead to manatee deaths.

 Unlike seals and other sea mammals inhabiting colder waters, the manatee’s layers of fat provide nutrition for the animal, but that fat doesn’t insulate a manatee from the cold.
 A manatee’s immune system can be undermined if it’s caught for too long in cold water.